Scooterboot/MetroidMod/README.md

 [Link to TODO](./TODO.txt)

-As of the current 1.4 preview, the addon system is broken.
-If someone can fix tML trying to autoload classes that specifically have the Autoload attribute set to false, please do.
+~~As of the current 1.4 preview, the addon system is broken.
+If someone can fix tML trying to autoload classes that specifically have the Autoload attribute set to false, please do.~~ Fixed.